 |SMGT 701||Current Issues in Sports||Online||Sargeant, Dan||Session II||7/6 - 8/25|

 |SMGT 705||Fin Management in the Sport Industry||Online||Nowlan, Bill||Session II||7/6 - 8/25|

 |SMGT 721||Introduction to Sport Hospitality||Online||Sargeant, Dan||Session II||7/6 - 8/25|

 |SMGT 781||Writing & Reporting Research in Sport (Prereq: SMGT780)||Online||Kim, Young||Session II||7/6 - 8/25|

 Candidates seeking admission to Lasell College's Sport Management graduate degree or Certificate programs must hold a bachelor's degree from an accredited institution.
 GRE/GMAT scores are not required.
-The TOEFL may be waived for students whose native language is English or students who have successfully completed a bachelor's degree at an accredited college/university in the United States, United Kingdom, Australia, New Zealand or Canada.
+The TOEFL may be waived for international applicants who have earned a bachelor's degree at an accredited college/university in the United States, United Kingdom, Australia, New Zealand or Canada.
 All other applicants must submit a TOEFL/IELTS score.